Mohammed-Hanan-Othman/time-series-forecasting/README.md

 <pre>
 .
+├── api/ # 💡 NEW: FastAPI app for model deployment
+│ ├── app.py # API code that loads the model and handles prediction
+│ ├── requirements.txt # Dependencies for the API
+│ └── utils.py # Any preprocessing helper functions
-├── data/ Data set links
+├── data/ # Dataset links
-├── models/ # Saved trained models (pickle file)
+├── models/ # Saved trained models (pickle files)
-├── notebooks/ # Jupyter Notebook used for analysis
+├── notebooks/ # Jupyter Notebooks for exploration and model building │ └── sales_prediction_lightgbm.ipynb
 │ └── sales_prediction.ipynb
-├── README.md # This file
+├── README.md # This files
-└── .gitignore # Files to ignore
+└── .gitignore # Files and folders to ignore in version control
 </pre>

 ##  📊 Dataset